la2050/archive/_projects/2015/the-los-angeles-service-academy.md

   - City of Los Angeles
   - LAUSD
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '1' How did you hear about this challenge?: Previous applicant/newsletter Organization(s) name(s): Los Angeles Service Academy Organization(s) mailing address(es): "c/o The Huntington Library\r\n1151 Oxford Road\r\nSan Marino, CA  91108" Organization(s) website(s): www.LAServiceAcademy.org
+Mobilize for systems change: '0' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '1' Organization(s) name(s): Los Angeles Service Academy Organization(s) mailing address(es): "c/o The Huntington Library\r\n1151 Oxford Road\r\nSan Marino, CA  91108" Organization(s) website(s): www.LAServiceAcademy.org